-  So not much of a niche-stealer like his brothers, more broad-minded.
+So, he is not much of a niche-stealer like his brothers, more broad-minded.

 The eleventh of the Yule Lads comes on the night before the 22nd of December.

-Known to have an extremely long, large nose and an amazing sense of smell he usually uses to seek out yummy Laufabrauð.
+Known to have an extremely long, large nose and an amazing sense of smell, he usually uses to seek out yummy Laufabrauð.

 The twelfth of the Yule Lads comes on the night before the 23rd of December.

-The ones who uses a hook to steal meat.
+He’s the one who uses a hook to steal meat.